microsoft/datashaper/javascript/schema/docs/report/schema.api.md

     trueValues?: string[];
 }

+// Warning: (ae-missing-release-tag) "TypeHintsDefaults" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export const TypeHintsDefaults: Required<TypeHints>;

 // Warning: (ae-missing-release-tag) "UnfoldArgs" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)